telegram-bot-rb/telegram-bot/README.md

     # The most basic one is #make_telegram_request(bot, endpoint, params_matcher)
     expect { dispatch_command(:start) }.
       to make_telegram_request(bot, :sendMessage, hash_including(text: 'msg text'))
-    # There are some shortcuts for ba
+    # There are some shortcuts for basic commands and responses.
     expect { send_message('Hi') }.to send_telegram_message(bot, /msg regexp/, some: :option)
   end